Financial Statement Audit: Tips & Insights on Tackling Your ...

 Spot and Manage Risks Hiding Across Your Entire Enterprise

-Any given group or department in your organization probably has a fair grasp of the risks involved with their day-to-day operations.
+Any given group or department in your organization likely has a fair grasp of the key risks involved with their day-to-day operations.
 However, understanding risks across the entire enterprise is a different story, where those individual groups can form risk silos through no fault of their own.

 But risk doesn’t exist in a vacuum.
-Since organizations are incredibly connected across their different departments, risk has a way of crossing departments or creating a domino effect, even when you think the source or impact is siloed.
+Since organizations are incredibly connected across their different departments and business units, risk has a way of crossing departments or creating a domino effect, even when you think the source or impact is siloed.
 ERM breaks down those silos, ensures visibility and transparency, and helps organizations achieve optimal outcomes.

 From a broader perspective, ERM also prepares you for the sources of risk that you haven’t seen first-hand or don’t see on an everyday basis.
 To state the obvious, out of sight, out of mind isn’t exactly a great risk management strategy.
 Therefore, being able to identify and manage risks across the enterprise means focusing on what lurks in the shadows as well.